 Where possible, we also gather data from controlled tests to improve prevention and preparation.
 For example, Travelers supports the Insurance Institute for Business & Home Safety (IBHS), which has a one-of-a-kind controlled research facility that can generate hurricane-force winds, hail, and wind-driven rain and embers.
 The studies conducted in this facility allow IBHS and supporting members such as Travelers to study the impacts of weather events in real-world scenarios; they also allow us to analyze the results to better respond to events and protect our customers and their assets.
 For more information on IBHS and the ongoing work Travelers supports, see our illustrative initiative regarding IBHS.

 Dedicated Catastrophe Response Resources

-In 2020, we were faced with the unique challenge of responding to an unprecedented number of CAT events in the midst of the COVID-19 pandemic.
-We were nonetheless able to adjust virtually 100% of our claims with our own employees.
-Our in-house claim capability allowed us to quickly implement procedures to process claims virtually when possible, and safely in person when needed, to resolve claims quickly and accurately with a consistently high standard of customer service.
+In 2021, we continued to face unique challenges related to a high level of CAT events during the ongoing pandemic.
+We responded to 71 CAT events and adjusted virtually all of the related claims with our own employees (i.e., without the need for outside adjusters).
+Our in-house claim capability allowed us to quickly implement procedures to handle claims virtually when possible, and safely in person when needed, with a consistently high standard of customer service.
 This capability is a competitive advantage that results in a better outcome for our customers and a more efficient outcome for us.

 Our sophisticated workforce management programs help us quickly organize, triage and deploy Claim professionals with the right expertise to the affected area.
 We leverage the power of 30,000 employees to support our response efforts in the event of a large catastrophe.
 We make considerable investments in training our Claim staff and cross-train thousands of employees to handle lower-severity catastrophe claims.
 This allows our catastrophe and claim experts to focus on high-severity claims without sacrificing quality.